mongodb/specifications/source/sessions/driver-sessions.rst

     * Call ``findOne`` with no explicit session
     * Capture the command sent to the server
     * Assert that the command sent to the server does not have an ``lsid`` field

+6. At the end of every individual functional test of the driver, there SHOULD be an assertion that there are no remaining sessions checked out from the pool.
+This may require changes to existing tests to ensure that they close any explicit client sessions and any unexhausted cursors.

 Tests that only apply to drivers that allow authentication to be changed on the fly
 -----------------------------------------------------------------------------------